 Camp Cecil de la Sierra

-Luxury tented Camp Cecil de la Sierra, sister camp to Camp Cecil, offers four double occupancy tents set along the mountains that form the spine of the Baja peninsula.
+Luxury tented Camp Cecil de la Sierra, sister camp to Camp Cecil, offers eight double occupancy tents set along the mountains that form the spine of the Baja peninsula.
 This Baja glamping camp is conveniently located nearby to Todos Santos, yet feels far away from it all due to its setting in the serene Sierra La Laguna Biosphere Reserve.
 Its location in the mango and grapefruit grove of a local ranching family highlights both the cultural and natural heritage of the Sierras.
 Experience Baja Sur’s pristine wilderness while also enjoying the luxury of glamping in Baja California with real beds, soft linens, lovely furnishings, chef-prepared meals and daily happy hour.

 Camp Cecil de la Sierra Review